morse-simulator/morse/doc/morse/user/installation.rst

   ``python3-catkin-tools`` and ``python3-yaml``.
 If these
   packages are not available for your distribution, :doc:`check the manual instructions <installation/mw/ros>`.
-- :tag:`yarp` If needed, instructions to install YARP on your system are :doc:`available here <installation/mw/yarp>`.
+- :tag:`yarp` If needed, instructions on how to install YARP on your system are :doc:`available here <installation/mw/yarp>`.
-- :tag:`moos` If needed, instructions to install MOOS on your system are :doc:`available here <installation/mw/moos>`.
+- :tag:`moos` If needed, instructions on how to install MOOS on your system are :doc:`available here <installation/mw/moos>`.
 - :tag:`pocolibs` ``pocolibs`` support requires specific steps (some bindings require a compilation).
-Instructions are :doc:`available here <installation/mw/pocolibs>`.
+The instructions are :doc:`available here <installation/mw/pocolibs>`.